matrix-org/matrix-spec-proposals/proposals/3383-fed-auth-destination.md

 scenarios where this might not be the case: Forward proxies (that act as an API gateway for enforcing additional rules), or Matrix Homeservers implementing vhosting and have multiple `server_name`s pointing to the same `Host`.

+### Example: rule enforcing forward proxy

+Let's assume we have an organization running a matrix server in a protected network, that doesn't have direct internet access.
+The organization only allows access to the internet through a forward proxy enforcing additional security measures.

+For matrix federation, it's supposed to verify the matrix servers are on a list of allowed `server_name`s.
+As explained in the introduction, the `server_name` is not contained in the request, so verifying these requests is not possible without the workaround described in the introduction.

+Alternatively to that, it'd be also possible to keep a map for allowed `server_name`s to `Host` headers, but that needs to be updated regularly, to make sure it doesn't get stale.

+Both of these workarounds are more complicated than they need to be.
+If the `server_name` was included in the `Authorization` header, these workarounds could be completely avoided.

 ## Proposal